 “Here ’tis.
 She’s a dandy.”

 “I can see that.
-Hmmmmm, only thing is this one is blue and I sort of go for red.
+Hmmmmm, only thing is this one is blue and I sort of go for red marbles.
 Do you have a red one like this at home?” the store owner asked.

 “Not zackley but almost.”

 “Tell you what.
-Take this sack of peas home with you and next trip this way let me look at that red marble,” Mr. Miller told the boy.
+Take this sack of peas home with you and next trip this way let me look at one of those red marbles,” Mr. Miller told the boy.